-Turn potatoes into a beautiful, bubbling gratin Dauphinoise.
-Balance cooking time and temperature for perfectly cooked potatoes with a scorchy, deliciously caramelised crust.
+What you learn: To turn potatoes into a beautiful, bubbling gratin Dauphinoise; to balance cooking time and temperature for perfectly cooked potatoes with a scorchy, deliciously caramelised crust.

 1 garlic clove, cut in half